 Tracing your family tree

 Maybe you are fortunate enough to have heard the stories of your Irish ancestors directly from family members.
-However, even interviewing your grandparents can take you only so far when it comes to building your family tree.
-If you’ve hit some dead ends in your research, you may want to take advantage of the genealogy and family tree building tools and services you can find online.
+However, interviewing your older relations may not be enough to build your family tree.
+If you’ve hit some dead ends in your research, take advantage of the genealogy and family tree building tools and services you can find online.

-Interest in learning about family lineage is on the rise, says Jessica Taylor, president of Legacy Tree Genealogists, tells us that the pandemic created an unusual past year for her business.
+Interest in learning about family lineage is on the rise, says Jessica Taylor, president of Legacy Tree Genealogists.
 “Overall, we have found that even more people than usual have wanted our help in tracing their roots,” she says.
 “Perhaps the extra time spent at home has inspired many to dust off their old family history books and get curious about what else they could discover about their family origins.”

-“We are also finding that DNA testing can serve as an important tool,” she says.
+DNA testing is another important tool in the research, Taylor says.
 “We were recently able to solve an Irish ‘brick wall’ using genetic genealogy.”
 The Irish are loyal to their birthplace, which facilitates the process of searching for relations.

 The Irish have an enormous attraction to their homeplace – to the very soil where they come from.